andreisss/Living-off-the-COM-Type-Coercion-Abuse/README.md

 This technique leverages PowerShell's .NET interop layer and COM automation to achieve stealthy command execution by abusing implicit type coercion.
 A custom .NET object is defined in PowerShell with an overridden `.ToString()` method.
 When this object is passed to a COM method such as `Shell.Application.ShellExecute`, PowerShell implicitly calls `.ToString()`, converting the object to a string at runtime.

-This allows arbitrary commands to be executed without those commands appearing in script block logging or on the command line directly.

 The technique exploits the automatic conversion of objects to strings via the `.ToString()` method when interacting with COM methods.
 This creates an execution path that may bypass traditional security monitoring tools focused on direct PowerShell command execution.

 ### Key Components